What is Pharmacare?

 It’s a comfort to know that most seniors will be eligible for drug benefits offered by their province, for little cost.
 But prescriptions are a fraction of potential health care expenses.
 So for most seniors, integration of private insurance with a government drug plan is a reasonable strategy.
 However, understanding the complexities and fine print requires expertise.
 It’s also a good idea to not wait until you’re 65 to sort out.
 Planning health insurance before you retire can be an integral part of your financial plan.

-Contact one of our advisors to help navigate these important decisions.
+Learn more about private health insurance options available to you.
+Don’t hesitate to get in touch with one of our advisors to help navigate these important decisions.

-More Pharmacare resources for your province:
+Pharmacare resources for your province:

 - Prince Edward Island Seniors Drug Program